Norah Gurdon

 Research toward catalogue raisonne – free download below

 Norah Gurdon was born in Thetford, England in early 1882, the second child of Edwin John Gurdon (Doctor) and his wife Ellen Anne Randall.
-She and her two siblings, Edwin b.
-1881 and Winifred (b.1884) followed their father to Australia on board the Carlisle Castle in 1886 in the company of a nurse.
-By the time of their arrival, Dr Gurdon had set up a practice for himself in Ballarat, but almost immediately transferred to Learmonth, before settling in Brighton in 1889.
+She and her two siblings, Edwin (b.1881) and Winifred (b.1884) followed their father to Australia on board the Carlisle Castle in 1886 in the company of a nurse where they eventually settled in Brighton, Victoria in 1889.
 It was here that the youngest surviving Gurdon sibling, Brampton, was born in May of the same year.